-The dependent variable $sales{ist}$ should be considered in log form, so as to justify an additive structure of independent drivers and to better fit the empirical distribution with is Bell-shaped - this is not the case without applying the log-transformation.
-The terms $\alpha_i, \alpha_s, \alpha_t$ correspond to category (i), store (s) and time (t) fixed effects, which represents the baseline demand.
+The dependent variable $sales{ist}$ should be considered in log form, so as to justify an additive structure of independent drivers and to better fit the empirical distribution which is Bell-shaped (this is not the case without applying the log-transformation).
+The terms α{m_is} and α_t correspond to macro category-store (m_is) and time (t) fixed effects, which represent the baseline demand.
+Note that the interaction of macro category and store will capture any specificity that the local market may have with respect to a product family.
 The next term amplifies demand as a function of webrooming moderated by effort, through a generic function $f(\cdot)$ that increases with online visits and decreases with effort.
-Here, $online_visits{ist}$ represents a vector of relevant metrics that characterize online traffic, and $effort{is}$ should capture the time (disutility) involved in finding category i at store s.
-Note that the latter excludes the fixed time/cost it takes to arrive to the store, which would be captured by the store fixed effect.
-Finally, $\epsilon{ist}$ is the usual error term.
+Here, $online_visits{ist}$ represents a vector of relevant metrics that characterize online traffic, and $effort{is}$ should capture the time (disutility) involved in finding category i at store s, based on the store layout.
+Note that the latter excludes the fixed time/cost it takes to arrive to the store, which would be captured by the macro category-store fixed effect.
+Finally, e{ist} is the usual error term.

 A few more remarks are noteworthy.
 We consider two amplification components in Equation (1).
-Namely, (i) primary demand: people that came to the store with the intention of buying, and exerted the effort to find the category; and (ii) secondary demand: people that came to the store searching for something else, but got exposed to the category and ended up buying (spillover in path, spillover nearby. spillover within aisle).
-Both components should be captured by $online{visits{ist}}$ .
+Namely, (i) primary demand: people that came to the store with the intention of buying, and exerted the effort to find the category; and (ii) secondary demand: people that came to the store searching for something else, but got exposed to the category and ended up buying (spillover in path, spillover nearby, spillover within aisle).
+Both components should be captured by $online_visits{ist}$.